-Residential: One Class 1 Bicycle Parking space for each Dwelling Unit, and two Class 2 Bicycle Parking spaces for every 20 Dwelling Units.
+Residential: One Class 1 Bicycle Parking space for each Dwelling Unit For buildings containing more than 100 Dwelling Units, 100 Class 1 Bicycle Parking Spaces plus one Class 1 space for every two Dwelling Units over 100.
+Two Class 2 Bicycle Parking spaces for every 20 Dwelling Units.